JairParra/Algorithms_and_Data_Structures/README.md

-# Data_Structures
+# Algorithms_and_Data_Structures
-Various data structures implementation in Java and C
+- Theoretical definitions of common algorithms and data-structures and implementations in Java, C, and Python